 STATEMENT: Studies have shown that stigmatization and marginalization that is fostered by legal and social barriers to equality can have mental health consequences.
-These consequences can include a mental and emotional cycle of doubt, shame, self-loathing and fear.
+These consequences can include a mental and emotional cycle of doubt, shame, self-loathing, and fear.
 The result is a six-fold increase in anxiety and depressive disorders and a five-fold increase in suicide attempts by gay teens.
-Successful suicide amounts to a three-fold increase over their heterosexual counterparts.
-LGBTQ individuals exhibit a higher prevalence of excessive drug, alcohol, and tobacco use and are also over represented among the homeless population.
-LGBTQ individuals have a 58% incidence of sexual assault, while 66% report being verbally abused and ridiculed and 44% are physically abused at school.